TwilioDevEd/client-quickstart-ruby/README.md

 That's it!

+### Configure Development vs Production Settings

+By default, this application will run in production mode - stack traces will not be visible in the web browser.
+If you would like to run this application in development locally, change the `APP_ENV` variable in your `.env` file.

+`APP_ENV=development`

+For more about development vs production, visit [Sinatra's configuration page](http://sinatrarb.com/configuration.html).

 ### Docker

 If you have [Docker](https://www.docker.com/) already installed on your machine, you can use our `docker-compose.yml` to setup your project.